Abdolkarim Soroush: Criticism and attacks

-Soroush's "postmodern" ideas on epistemology and hermeneutics has been criticized from a "traditional" Shi'i standpoint by the philosopher Ayatollah Abdollah Javadi-Amoli.

 Soroush's ideas have met with strong opposition from conservative elements in the Islamic Republic.

+His "postmodern" views on epistemology and hermeneutics have been criticized from a "traditional" Shi'i standpoint by the philosopher Ayatollah Abdollah Javadi-Amoli.

 Both he and his audiences were assaulted by Ansar-e Hezbollah vigilantes in the mid-1990s.
 A law imposing penalties on anyone associating with enemies of the Islamic republic is thought by his allies to have been at least in part provoked by some of Soroush's lectures and foreign affiliations.

 According to the journalist Robin Wright:

 Over the next year, he lost his three senior academic appointments, including a deanship.
 Other public appearances, including his Thursday lectures, were banned.
 He was forbidden to publish new articles.
 He was summoned for several long 'interviews' by Iranian intelligence officials.
-His travel was restricted, then his passport confiscated.
+His travel was restricted, then his passport was confiscated.

 At the celebration of the sixteenth anniversary of the American embassy seizure in 1995, Wright found that Iranian Supreme Leader Ali Khamenei "devoted more time berating Soroush ... than condemning the United States or Israel."

 Besides opposition from conservatives, Sourush has also been criticized by secular intellectuals who disapprove of the religious aspects of his ideas and argue that religious intellectualism is a paradoxical ideology.